shaikirfanabegum/my-demo-work/README.md

-# AI/ML DevSecOps Platform Demo now
+# AI/ML DevSecOps Platform Demo

 This repository demonstrates an **enterprise-grade AI/ML DevSecOps platform** with a strong focus on **deployment maturity, governance, observability, and reliability**, rather than cloud complexity.